silnrsi/pysilfont/docs/scripts.md

 By default it creates the glyphs file in glyphs v2 file format, but this can be changed using `--glyphsformat 3`.
 Note that round-tripping using v3 format has not yet been tested.

+Use `--nofea` to suppress processing of any features.fea files present in the UFOs.

 Example usage: